cssobral2013/acari-sans/README.md

   - MAJOR: Modified decyr in Italic (to be a rounded 'd'), then made some adjusts
   - MINOR: Fixed some interpolation errors

+* April 24, 2024 Version 1.082R/1.080I
+  - MAJOR: New master Regular, with also synced horizontal metrics and kerning from old Regular
+  - MAJOR: Also, old Light master became ExtraLight weight.
+    As such, Acari Sans has now eight weights plus matching italics
+  - MINOR: Fixed some off-center diacritics and tilde

 ## License